OneRaynyDay/oneraynyday.github.io/_posts/2020-09-22-Feature-Store.md

 Of course, this blog focused on the engine portion of the whole process, but did not cover some crucial details such as the DSL(domain specific language) for the feature store queries, the integration of feature store with existing data sources in a typical company, implementation using Spark, etc. These topics are covered in my coworker's talks shown below, specifically for Airbnb's Zipline project:

+---

 **Nikhil at Strange Loop**
-<iframe width="560" height="315" src="https://www.youtube.com/embed/0HttRa2cXig" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="1120" height="630" src="https://www.youtube.com/embed/0HttRa2cXig" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+---

 **Varant and Evgeny at Spark Summit**
-<iframe width="560" height="315" src="https://www.youtube.com/embed/iUnO4MLAGDU" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="1120" height="630" src="https://www.youtube.com/embed/iUnO4MLAGDU" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 # Conclusion

 Feature stores are an upcoming technology that enables accelerated development of robust and powerful machine learning applications.
 Large parts of boilerplate offline model training can be abstracted away, and data scientists can now use point-in-time correct features in an online setting.
 For Airbnb, this was a humongous leap in efficacy of machine learning models, especially within the fraud detection organization.
 As with any adequately complicated piece of infrastructure, there will always be theoretical and practical improvements in the future that this blog fails to cover.
-I'll hope to update this entry when I'm notified of future developments!
+I hope to update this entry when I'm notified of future developments!

 <script src="https://utteranc.es/client.js" repo="OneRaynyDay/oneraynyday.github.io" issue-term="pathname" theme="github-light" crossorigin="anonymous" async> </script>